opencv/opencv/modules/features2d/doc/common_interfaces_of_descriptor_matchers.rst

 .. cpp:function:: void DescriptorMatcher::match( const Mat& queryDescriptors,                                   vector<DMatch>& matches, const vector<Mat>& masks=vector<Mat>() )

-    Find the best match for each descriptor from a query set.
+    Finds the best match for each descriptor from a query set.

     :param queryDescriptors: Query set of descriptors.

     :param trainDescriptors: Train set of descriptors.
 This set is not added to the train descriptors collection stored in the class object.

     :param matches: Matches.
-If a query descriptor masked out in  ``mask`` , no match is added for this descriptor.
+If a query descriptor is masked out in  ``mask`` , no match is added for this descriptor.
 So, ``matches``  size may be smaller than the query descriptors count.

     :param mask: Mask specifying permissible matches between an input query and train matrices of descriptors.

     :param masks: Set of masks.
 Each  ``masks[i]``  specifies permissible matches between input query descriptors and stored train descriptors from the i-th image ``trainDescCollection[i]``.

 In the first variant of this method, the train descriptors are passed as an input argument.
 In the second variant of the method, train descriptors collection that was set by ``DescriptorMatcher::add`` is used.
-Optional mask (or masks) can be passed to specify, which query and training descriptors can be matched.
+Optional mask (or masks) can be passed to specify which query and training descriptors can be matched.
 Namely, ``queryDescriptors[i]`` can be matched with ``trainDescriptors[j]`` only if ``mask.at<uchar>(i,j)`` is non-zero.

 .. index:: DescriptorMatcher::knnMatch